 How Does Turkey Fight Against COVID-19?

-Turkey, the sixth most attractive country for foreign tourists in the world, has been able to slow down the epidemic thanks to the precautions taken when the epidemic first broke out in other countries such as cancelling the flights from risky areas, stocking medicines foreseen for treatment and starting production of protection materials.
+Turkey, the sixth most attractive country for foreign tourists in the world, has been able to slow down the epidemic thanks to the precautions taken when the epidemic first broke out in other countries such as canceling the flights from risky areas, stocking medicines foreseen for treatment and starting production of protection materials.

-In Turkey, where the accessibility of the health services by everyone is guaranteed by the constitution, important health policies have been applied recently.
+In Turkey, where the accessibility of health services by everyone is guaranteed by the constitution, important health policies have been applied recently.

-Successful implementation of health policies has increased the number of intensive care units per capita in Turkey substantially in recent years compared to the other countries of the world such as many developed European countries, USA and China.
+Successful implementation of health policies has increased the number of intensive care units per capita in Turkey substantially in recent years compared to the other countries of the world such as many developed European countries, the USA, and China.
 All these factors have helped Turkey to be a step ahead in the battle with the outbreak of the crisis.

 Being a Foreigner in Turkey During Corona Period

 On the other hand, the universalness of health services also applies to foreigners in Turkey.
 For example, the foreigners that were forced to stay in Turkey because flights have been shut down by their own countries were hosted by the Ministry of Health in various dormitories of the country.
 In this context, one thousand seven hundred and four Algerian, Jordanian and Tunisian people were placed in two dorms in Karabük, Turkey, over the airspace closure of their own residing countries due to the COVID-19 pandemic.
 The Republic of Turkey meets the accommodation and alimentary needs of these people free of charge until they return to their countries.

 Airlines companies in Turkey had announced both external and domestic flights to be suspended until further notice.
 With the updated information, Turkish Airlines announced that all domestic flights and international flights were stopped until May 28, 2020, and it is expected that the flights will be reopened as of these dates.